Skip to main content

 User Management

-• get_user (GET) — Retrieve current API key owner info (user_id, name, email, admin status, transcript count, minutes consumed)
+• get_user (GET) — Retrieve API key owner info (user_id, name, email, admin status, transcript count, minutes consumed)

 Contacts & Analytics